mcibique/vue-testing-examples/README.md

 # Testing pyramid, dumb vs smart components, mount vs shallow

 If you are not familiar with [testing pyramid](https://martinfowler.com/articles/practical-test-pyramid.html), check out the article about it written by [Martin Fowler](https://martinfowler.com/).
-Usually, writing unit tests for VUE app is not enough, especially if you have a component with lots of logic and lots of dependencies, you would like to test it together.
+Usually, only writing unit tests for a VUE app is not enough, especially if you have a component with lots of logic and lots of dependencies.
+It would be better to test it together.
 You can try to do that in E2E tests, but E2E tests should be running against fully working and fully configured system with DB, all back-end services and without any mocks.
+That's very hard to achieve locally, and if you want to test all edge cases, E2E tests can take hours to run.
+Usually, E2E tests run after your changes were merged to master branch and were fully tested by your QA and were integrated by your CI process.
+It's not too late to spot the bugs here, but it delays delivery of your product because bug must be fixed first and go through PR, QA and CI again.

+Integration tests are a much better solution for this.
+These tests can integrate a couple of components together and allows you to mock API calls, so you can easily simulate all edge cases which you cannot achieve in E2E tests.
+Integration tests are also much faster than E2E because they don't fully load the app and don't rely on the network.

+You should still keep writing E2E tests, but rather testing every edge case, test only a [happy path](https://en.wikipedia.org/wiki/Happy_path) and common errors (like validation errors), and put all possible scenarios to the integration tests.

-You need something in the middle, something which integrates a couple of components together but mocks API calls and can execute it in a reasonable time (usually E2E tests takes from 5 mins up to 5 hours) - you need integration tests.
-The app which docs you are reading now is using following rules to determine which type of tests, how and what should be tested.
-They are very different if you are testing [smart or dumb components](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0).
+The app which docs you are reading now is using following rules to determine whether to use unit or integration tests and what should be tested or mocked out.
+The main difference is whether you are testing [smart or dumb components](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0).
 ## Dumb components
-A dumb component should never be aware of its parent and children, all data to display should be given from props.
+A dumb component should never be aware of its parent and children, all data to display should be coming from props.
 The component should not perform any operation in store, should not navigate to different routes and should not perform any API calls.
-The only test we can do is unit test, using only shallow rendering.
+The only test we can do is a unit test, using only shallow rendering.

 ## Smart components
 A smart component is responsible for loading data (from API or store), interacting with the store, passing props down and waiting for events from children, thus the component should be tested using integration test and be aware of its children during the tests.
 For that, we should always be using `mount` instead of `shallow` rendering.
 We should mock out only a necessary minimum from the component.
 Store and router should be used without mocking, so we can test actions dispatched by the component.
 The only thing to mock is back-end API.
 If API can return multiple HTTP Codes (200, 302, 400, 401, 403, 404, 412), test all possibilities here, because it's cheap with mocked API.
-Later, in E2E tests, test only a [happy path](https://en.wikipedia.org/wiki/Happy_path) (200).
+Later, in E2E tests, test only a happy path (200) and validation errors (400).

 We should focus on testing as much as possible here because [the less we are mocking we get more confidence in our code](https://twitter.com/kentcdodds/status/977018512689455106).